-- Also, general contractors who work on renovating homes or buildings on behalf of the property owner.
+- General contractors who work on renovating homes or buildings on behalf of the property owner.

 Why Does One Need Builder’s Risk Insurance?

-Often purchased by the person who owns the property, the builder’s risk insurance protects you from the issues mentioned above that may crop up.
+Often purchased by the person who owns the property, the builder’s risk insurance protects you from the issues mentioned above.
 If a project that is under construction faces a problem, the owner is the beneficiary of a fund that they can spend as they see fit.
-This policy is different from a home owner’s policy or a commercial property one.
+This policy is different from a home owner’s policy or a commercial property policy.

 While those forms of insurance are in effect after your home is ready to be occupied, the builder’s risk insurance works differently.
 It is only applicable during the construction of your project, and one cannot apply for it after construction begins.
 Effectively, it expires right after the building is finished.
 After that, you’ll have to opt for the insurance policies mentioned above.